ncatlab/nlab-content/pages/5/0/1/2/2105/content.md

 Note that it is not necessary to draw explicit trees; these can be recovered from the succinct equations like $m(m(x,y),z) = m(x,m(y,z))$; we will do this below.

 *  The variety of _[[monoids]]_ is given by a subtheory of the theory of groups.
-It has only the operations $m,e$ and the axioms (eq:ass),(eq:runit),(eq:lunit).
+It has only the operations $m,e$ and the axioms (eq:butt),(eq:runit),(eq:lunit).
 An algebra in this theory is a monoid, and a homomorphism of such algebras is a monoid homomorphism (including the condition that it preserve the identity).

 *  There is no variety of _[[cancellative monoid]]s_, but there is a quasivariety of them.
 In addition to the axioms for a monoid, we have an axiom stating that the equation $x = y$ follows from the equation $m(x,z) = m(y,z)$, which we write succinctly as $m(x,z) = m(y,z) \vdash x = y$.